-Microsft Office brings exclusive applications to the table, with each having its own unique purpose and function.
+Microsft Office brings exclusive applications to the table, each having its unique purpose and function.
 As you may already know, the big three names in this service are Microsft Word, Microsoft Powerpoint, and Microsoft Excel.
 We’ll get into further detail about these in a bit, but you need to know that more apps have been developed for the service over time.
 Office 365 now includes OneNote, Outlook, Publisher, and Access.

-The collection of these business-centric applications have a wide variety of implementations in the modern, digital era we live in today.
+The collection of these business-centric applications has a wide variety of implementations in the modern, digital era we live in today.
 From daily computing and home usage to business, student, and professional work, Office 365 has made all office-related operations seamlessly better.

-Multi-Task With Skype
+Multi-Task with Skype

-Do More With Outlook Groups
+Do more with Outlook Groups

-Outlook is another branching program of Office 365 that’s actually an email client.
+Outlook is another branching program of Office 365 that’s an email client.
 Among other functions, it allows you to create “Groups” within its interface.
 You can do that to create your team of colleagues and provide them with notes using OneNote, a specialized calendar, and even a shared inbox.
-This boosts productivity heftily and places all you want to do under one section.
+This boosts productivity and places all you want to do under one section.

-Is Microsoft Office on Chrome OS Too?
+Is Microsoft Office available on Chrome OS too?

 Option #1: Using the Google Play Store

 Most Chromebooks today come pre-built with the Google Play Store for Android applications.
-This feature has supercharged Chrome OS with an extensive array of apps, with over 2 million of them to download and use.
+This feature has supercharged Chrome OS with an extensive array of apps, with over 2 million to download and use.
 One of them is Microsoft Office, and here’s how you can download it.

 1) Begin by launching the Google Play Store using Chromebook’s Launcher.

-3) When you do that, the official “Microsoft Office” page should load onto your screen.
-Here, you’ll click on the clearly visible “Install” to continue.
+3) The official “Microsoft Office” page should load onto your screen when you do that.
+Here, you’ll click on the visible “Install” to continue.

-Option #2: Using the Microsoft Office Desktop Version
+Option #2: Using the Microsoft Office desktop version

 While you cannot download the desktop version of Microsoft Office on your Chromebook, you can surely use it online.
 The browser-based version is a surefire way of utilizing this suite to its near-full potential without purchasing any subscription.
 To do that, follow the steps below.